leodidier14/react-ts_shopping-cart/README.md

 # react-ts_shopping-cart

-Simple shopping-cart to lean the basic of react using typescript
+Simple shopping-cart to learn the basic of react using typescript.

+Use of https://fakestoreapi.com/ for the data